 Leaders in Post-Paris Times – Achieving 100% RE in Costa Rica

 Costa Rica’s President Carlos Alvarado has vowed to fully decarbonize the country’s economy and make Costa Rica the first carbon-neutral nation in the world no later than 2020.
 In addition, the government has launched its Decarbonization Plan in February 2019 to support its contribution to the Paris Agreement.
-The ambitious Plan aims to eliminate the country’s greenhouse gas emissions by 2050 and promote the modernization of the country through green growth.
+The ambitious Plan aims to eliminate the country’s greenhouse gas emissions by 2050 and promote the modernization of the country through green growth to become leaders in post-paris times.

 Costa Rica is already a frontrunner when it comes to the energy transition.
 Roughly, 95-98% of the country’s electricity has come from renewable sources since 2014, and almost all the population has access to energy.
 However, despite the nearly 100%RE electricity production, almost 70% of the country’s energy still comes from oil and gas, which is still widely used for fuel based transport and activities like cooking and heating processes in the industry.